Stay Cool: 5 Tips for Equestrians to Beat the Summer Heat

 By following these simple measures and adapting your routine, you can keep your horse happy, healthy and hydrated and avoid the risk of heat stress to you both.

-A Horse Rider's Competition Checklist 6 Things You Shouldn't Leave Home Without.
+Enjoyed This Blog?
+You Might Enjoy A Horse Rider's Competition Checklist 6 Things You Shouldn't Leave Home Without.